nmakel/solaredge_meterproxy/README.md

 ## Usage

-Run `semp-rtu.py` on a device physically connected via RS485 &mdash; either natively or via USB adapter &mdash; to a SolarEdge inverter.
+Run `semp-rtu.py` or `semp-tcp.py` on a device physically connected via RS485 &mdash; either natively or via USB adapter &mdash;, or by way of a Modbus RTU to Modbus TCP gateway to a SolarEdge inverter.
 ```
     usage: semp-rtu.py [-h] [-c CONFIG] [-v]